pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 collection of hosts through health checks and policies, and are an effective means of ensuring node groups are adequately provisioned as intended.

-We can configure the scaling group to run a specific quantity of nodes.
+We can configure the scaling group to run a specific number of nodes.

 Size the node groups accordingly to known or approximate usage and bursting expectations.